-[x] Please mark your votes as in this example.

 This proxy will be voted as specified.
 If no direction is given, this proxy will be voted "FOR" Proposals 1 and 2.

-Election of Directors (Check only one box) For all nominees (expect as stockholder may indicate below)

-Nominees: Martin Cohen, George J. Gillespie, III, Donald E. Graham, Katharine Graham, William J. Ruane, Richard D. Simmons, Alan G. Spoon, George W. Wilson.

-2. To transact such other business as may properly [] [] [] come before said meeting or any adjournment thereof.

-I will attend the meeting []

-Please sign exactly as name appears hereon.
-Joint owners should each sign.
-When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
-If the signor is a corporation, please sign full corporate name by duly authorized officer.
+1. Election of FOR WITHHELD Nominees: Warren E. Buffett, Martin Cohen, 2 Directors [] [] George J. Gillespie, III, Donald E. Graham, (Check only Katharine Graham, William J. Ruane, one box) Richard D. Simmons, Alan G. Spoon, George W. Wilson.
+For all nominees (except as stockholder may indicate below) AINST ABSTAIN For all nominees (except as stockholder may indicate below) I will attend the m eeting [ ] Please sign exactly as name appear hereon.
+Joint owners should each sign when signing as attorney, executor administrator, trustee or guardian please give full title as such.
+If th signor is a corporation, please sig full corporate name by duly authorize officer. , e in SIGNATURE(S) DATE

-FOR

-SIGNATURE(S)

-DATE

-WITHHELD

-THE WASHINGTON POST COMPANY CLASS A COMMON STOCK PROXY - Annual Meeting of Stockholders - May 11, 1995 Solicited on behalf of the Board of Directors
+THE WASHINGTON POST COMPANY CLASS A COMMON STOCK PROXY - Annual Meeting of Stockholders-May 9, 1996 Solicited on behalf of the Board of Directors